+$v \sin i$

-We suggest that these double sharp-peaked profiles are unlikely to come from the WR star as all other emission lines are well reproduced by a wind with a terminal velocity of $1700 \text{ km s}^{-1}$ (Richardson et al. 2016), whereas the separation between the peaks superposed on the hydrogen lines is at most 370 km s-1 ( $\sim 8$ Å).
-Furthermore, hydrogen is never found in the winds of WR stars of spectral type WC.
-Actually, Underhill (1962) had originally attributed the doublepeak profiles of the H $\alpha$ and H $\beta$ lines to a Be star.
+is never found in the winds of WR stars of spectral type WC.
+Actually, Underhill (1962) had originally attributed the double-peak profiles of the H α and H β lines to a Be star.
 Later, Massey et al. (1981) suggested that the origin of these apparently double-horned emission features was more likely absorption lines with the same origin as the other absorption lines in the spectrum.
-Finally, Underhill (1992) later revised her interpretation and attributed the profiles to a large, thin, ring-like disk of cool plasma associated with the WR wind.
+Finally, Underhill (1992) later revised her interpretation and attributed the profiles to a large, thin, ring-like disc of cool plasma associated with the WR wind.

-We propose that these double-peak profiles are associated with the O9 companion and that it is in fact of spectral type O9e, i.e. the O companion harbours a decretion disk.
-Although it is difficult to visually untangle the Oe spectrum from that of the WR star, we can attempt to characterize the double-peak line profiles in order to compare their characteristics to those from known Be disks.
+We propose that these double-peak profiles are associated with the O9 companion and that it is in fact of spectral type O9e, i.e. the O companion harbours a decretion disc.
+Although it is difficult to visually untangle the Oe spectrum from that of the WR star, we can attempt to characterize the double-peak line profiles in order to compare their characteristics to those from known Be discs.
 Here we will assume that Oe stars are merely the extension of Be stars to earlier spectral types and follow the findings for Be stars that are much more numerous.

-Hanuschik (1996) found a tight correlation between the total width of FeII emission lines from the disk and the value of $v \sin i$ of the star.
+Hanuschik (1996) found a tight correlation between the total width of Fe II emission lines from the disc and the value of $v \sin i$ of the star.
 Unfortunately, these lines are not seen in our case, which is perhaps not surprising in view of the higher temperature of this Oe star compared to Be stars.
-For the H $\alpha$ line, correlations also exist but they are not as tight, most likely because this line is optically thick and therefore affected by non-kinematical effects.
-Hanuschik (1989) found a linear correlation between the Full Width at Half Maximum (FWHM) and the peak separation, $\Delta v{\text{peak}}$ , of disk emission lines and $v \sin i$ :
+For the H α line, correlations also exist but they are not as tight, most likely because this line is optically thick and therefore affected by non-kinematical effects.
+Hanuschik (1989) found a linear correlation between the full width at half-maximum the ater $\frac{\Delta v{\text{peak}}}{v \sin i} = 0.5.$

-FWHM(H $\alpha$ ) =1.4 $v \sin i$ + 50km s-1
+FWHM(H α) =1.4 $v \sin i + 50 \text{ km s}^{-1}$